top of page

 Untitled_Artwork 12_edited.png

-Women Weren't Included in Clinical Trial Research Until 1993...
+Women Weren’t Legally Required To Be Included In Clinical Trial Research Until 1993....

-How does this affect medical training, appointments, diagnosis,
+How does this impact medical training, appointments, diagnosis,

 How Does This Affect Women?

-Delayed Diagnosis Mainly Effects People With Autoimmune Diseases
+Delayed Diagnosis Primarily Affects Patients With Autoimmune Diseases

 Untitled_Artwork 11 copy_edited.png